Mr. Thomas G. Nurre Jr.

 Kay Bailey Hutchison Center for Security Studies

-College of Arts and Sciences Departments/Administration:
+College of Science and Engineering Departments:

 Chemistry and Biochemistry